 Recommendation 5-3: ICE should ensure that each adult detainee can effectively communicate to DHS, ICE, and FRC staff what language she and her children speak (these may differ).
 This information should be tracked individually for both the adult and children, by ICE and by FRC staff, and the appropriate language used whenever necessary for meaningful access to ICE programs, activities, and services.
 The current audio slideshow is a good step towards the goal of language identification.
 But it should be augmented with other languages that detainees have used since the FRCs opened, including, e.g., Akateko and other indigenous languages, Portuguese, various Chinese dialects, and Urdu.
 ICE policy and procedure should cover the possibility that a detainee may not confirm any language covered by the slideshow.
 In that event, ICE should undertake additional individualized steps to identify the language need.
+ICE should utilize language line diagnostic services as needed.
 All detainees without exception - children - and adults - should have a primary language noted in their file, and on their ID.